 VILLERAY — De Castelnau Street’s latest addition, African street food counter Mokili, is serving up a rotating menu of takeout dishes from across the continent.
 At the moment, that includes kachi kerri, a chili-spiced mango salad found in Kenya; kelewele, a Ghanaian snack of fried plantains with roasted peanuts; plus some refrigerated strews, juices, and pantry staples.
 Read more here.

-PARK-EXTENSION — After months of prep work, long-awaited Indian ice cream and chai shop Crèmerie Meetha held its “soft” opening on August 20.
-Owners Deexit Patel and Aakruti — the same behind Indian street food catering business Tiffin Montreal — are serving up a menu of 8 ounce pints and scoops, in flavours inspired by Indian desserts like sweet syrup-soaked gulab jamun, mango rasmalai, and deep-fried jalebi.
+PARK-EX — After months of prep work, long-awaited Indian ice cream and chai shop Crèmerie Meetha held its “soft” opening on August 20.
+Owners Deexit Patel and Aakruti — the same behind Indian street food catering business Tiffin Montreal — are serving up a menu of 8-ounce pints and scoops in flavours inspired by Indian desserts like sweet syrup-soaked gulab jamun, mango rasmalai, and deep-fried jalebi.
 Read more about Crémerie Meetha here.

 Crèmerie Meetha is currently open Friday, from 6 to 8 p.m., and Saturday and Sunday, from 2 to 8 p.m., at 787A de Liège Ouest.
 Hours are subject to change.

 BROSSARD — Montreal’s South Shore has ushered in an exciting new specialty coffee shop.
-Longtime friends Jean-Noel Quilatan and Phil Peñalosa opened Café Kuya earlier this month serving up local roasts from Binocle and 94 Celsius, as well Vancouver brand Kapé, which sources its beans from small female-led farms in the Philippines.
+Longtime friends Jean-Noel Quilatan and Phil Peñalosa opened Café Kuya earlier this month, serving local roasts from Binocle and 94 Celsius and Vancouver brand Kapé, which sources its beans from small female-led farms in the Philippines.
 Also on offer: Filipino-inspired pies — think custardy and coconutty buko — from Dre Mejia (formerly at Junior, Dinette Triple Crown, and Elena); lechón (roasted pork) sandwiches; and vegan Cinnamon Toast Crunch affogatos — the last of which is available for a limited time only.

-GRIFFINTOWN — Buzzy Italian snack bar Mano Cornuto has just expanded into the space next door, with the opening of a sibling coffee shop, called Mano Figa.
-Photos posted to social media show old-school wood-paneling, Mano Cornuto-branded merchandise ranging from organic body wash to Bic lighters, and a pop-up by skater brand Vans.
-Come fall, the wall separating Mano Cornuto and Mano Figa will be taken down, creating one roomy space with sit-down dining on one side, and a coffee shop and takeout counter on the other.
+GRIFFINTOWN — Buzzy Italian snack bar Mano Cornuto has just expanded into the space next door with the opening of a sibling coffee shop called Mano Figa.
+Photos posted to social media show old-school wood-panelling, Mano Cornuto-branded merchandise ranging from organic body wash to Bic lighters, and a pop-up by skater brand Vans.
+Come fall, the wall separating Mano Cornuto and Mano Figa will be taken down, creating one roomy space with sit-down dining on one side and a coffee shop and takeout counter on the other.

 Mano Figa is open daily, from 8 a.m. to 4 p.m., at 988 Ottawa Street.

 VERDUN — A former brewmaster and Verdun resident opened a New York-style slice shop, called Brook, on Wellington, August 18.
-For now Toby Bouchard is mainly slinging the trusty classics — margherita, pepperoni, and the like — but some more experimental options are promised to be on the way.
+For now, Toby Bouchard is mainly slinging the trusty classics — margherita, pepperoni, and the like — but some more experimental options are on the way.
 Read more here.